srophe/wright-catalogue/tokenization-examples/Description.md

 - Element msItem occurs 9154 times.
 (These need to be transformed to nest inside each other.
 Every msItem must be the child of either a msDesc or another msItem)
 - Element physDesc occurs 510 times.
 (Child of msDesc.
 These elements and their contents will remain as is in the final version.)

+In addition the following elements will be added in the parsing:
+- Element idno
+- Element title
+- Element locus
+- Element rubric
+- Element note

 The following element will need transformation in some cases:
 - Element span occurs 12712 times with a couple of different uses marked by attributes.